-There are dozens of disc burning utilities out there available to burn iMovie videos.
-If you're looking for a feature-filled DVD burning program, you'll need something like DVD Creator for Mac.
-It has a nice and simple GUI interface, allowing the creation of DVD from iMovie video and just about any other type of video, audio and photos.
+Now, you need a DVD authoring program to burn a iMovie DVD.
+There are dozens of utilities out there available to burn iMovie videos on Mac.
+If you're looking for a feature-filled DVD burner program, DVD Creator is perfect.
+It's cross-platform and has a nice and simple interface, allowing to burn DVD from iMovie video and just about any other type of video, audio and photos.
 A definite benefit with the software is the ability to customize menus as well as external sound tracks and picture as background.
 You can even build DVD folder, dvdmedia and ISO images for later use.

 Step 1: Launch the program and add iMovie project

-Also, the Mac app offers a really smooth way to load new files via drag-and-drop.
+Also, this iMovie to DVD burning software offers a really smooth way to load new files via drag-and-drop.